Diethyl phthalate: Biodegradation by microorganisms

 Biodegradation of DEP in soil occurs by sequential hydrolysis of the two diethyl chains of the phthalate to produce monoethyl phthalate, followed by phthalic acid.
 This reaction occurs very slowly in an abiotic environment.
 Another pathway exists when methanol is also present.
 This biodegradation has been observed in several soil bacteria.

 Biodegradation by mammals

 Recent studies show that DEP, a phthalic acid ester (PAE), is enzymatically hydrolyzed to its monoesters by pancreatic cholesterol esterase (CEase) in pigs and cows.
 These mammalian pancreatic CEases have been found to be nonspecific for degradation in relation to the diversity of the alkyl side chains of PAEs.

 Toxicity

 Little is known about the chronic toxicity of diethyl phthalate, but existing information suggests only a low toxic potential.
 Studies suggest that some phthalates affect male reproductive development via inhibition of androgen biosynthesis.
-In rats, for instance, repeated administration of DEP results in loss of germ cell populations in the testis.
+In rats, for instance, repeated administration of diethyl phthalate results in loss of germ cell populations in the testis.
 However, diethyl phthalate does not alter sexual differentiation in male rats.